hashicorp/vagrant/website/source/docs/other/debugging.html.md

 $ vagrant up --debug
 ```

-Redirect the log output using `&>` to capture both stdout and stderr:
+If you are saving the output to a file, you may need to redirect stderr and
+stdout using `&>`:

 ```
-$ vagrant up --provision --debug &> vagrant.log
+$ vagrant up --debug &> vagrant.log
 ```